openedx/edx-documentation/en_us/shared/course_components/create_video.rst

 Keep videos as short as possible.

-Learners are much less likely to finish watching a video if it is more than 5-10 minutes long.
+Learners are more likely to finish watching a video if it is no more than 5-10 minutes long.

 ====================
 Video Accessibility